Hair Loss From Cancer Treatment

 - Sleep on a satin pillowcase.

 - Do not use brush rollers to set your hair.

-- Do not dye your hair or get a permanent while you are taking chemotherapy or having radiation treatments to your head.
+- Do not dye your hair or get a permanent while you are taking chemo or having radiation treatments to your head.

 - Use a sunscreen, sunblock, hat, scarf, or wig to protect your scalp from the sun.